rangashankar/test-plan-generator/README.md

 - 🎯 **Comprehensive Coverage**: Identifies edge cases and scenarios
 - ⚡ **Advanced Test Cases**: Generates sophisticated test scenarios

+#### 🔁 Self-Healing AI Parsing
+- Automatic retry if the first AI response is empty or malformed
+- JSON validator cleans up occasional model formatting issues
+- Seamless fallback to the traditional parser when AI cannot extract data
+- Console logs (♻️ / ✅) explain when a retry or fallback occurs so you always know what happened

 ### � IEcEE 829 Standard Compliance

 The tool generates professional test documentation following industry standards: